-Mirela Iverac is a reporter for WNYC, where she covers immigration.
-She joined the station in March 2011.
+Mirela Iverac is a reporter for WNYC, where she covers poverty and homelessness.

-In 2013, Mirela won a Gracie award for Outstanding Reporter for her coverage of immigration and poverty.
-In 2011, she was recognized as Best New Journalist in the New York metropolitan area by the Newswomen’s Club of New York.
-Her work has also been honored with awards for crime and feature reporting for radio from the New York Press Club and the Garden State Journalist Association, and for multimedia reporting from the Newswomen's Club of New York.
+In 2016, Mirela was a finalist for the Livingston Award for Young Journalists.
+She previously won a Gracie award for Outstanding Reporter and Best New Journalist in the New York metropolitan area award from the Newswomen’s Club of New York.
+Her work has also been honored with other awards from the New York Press Club, the Garden State Journalist Association, and the Newswomen's Club of New York.

 Prior to joining WNYC, Mirela spent a year at the New York Times’ metro desk as a freelance contributor.
 She also reported for Time Magazine, the New York Daily News and Forbes, among other publications.